Machine Vision Therapy: Multimodal Large Language Models Can Enhance Visual Robustness via Denoising In-Context Learning

 In this supplementary material, we provide extensive quantitative and qualitative studies on a wide range of datasets to thoroughly understand the essence of the proposed framework.
-First, we discuss some related works regarding OOD generalization and Multimodal Large Language Models in Section~\ref{sec:app_related_work}.
+First, we discuss some related works on OOD generalization and Multimodal Large Language Models in Section~\ref{sec:app_related_work}.
+Second, we theoretically analyze and justify the proposed DICL strategy in Section~\ref{sec:app_theoretical_framework}.
 Then, we elucidate the additional details of our experimental setting and implementation in Section~\ref{sec:app_details}.
 Further, we provide additional quantitative comparisons on different MLLM and CV backbone models, and different OOD types in Section~\ref{sec:app_comparisons}.
 Finally, we perform additional analysis to further explore the effectiveness of our method in Section~\ref{sec:app_analysis}.
-In the end, we discuss the limitation of this work and broader impact in Section~\ref{sec:app_limitation}
+Finally, we discuss the limitation of this work and the broader impact in Section~\ref{sec:app_limitation}